Legal aid in proceedings in France

 FYI

-If a hearing occurs and the Office of Legal Aid (OLA) has not yet issued its decision, you can apply for interim legal aid before or at the start of the trial.
+If a hearing occurs and the Office of Legal Aid (BAJ) has not yet issued its decision, you can apply for interim legal aid, before or at the beginning of the trial.
 Thus, the costs associated with this hearing (example: attorney's fees) will be supported.
 The request must be addressed to the President of the BAJ or directly to the President of the court seised.
-It may be made orally or in writing.
+It can be done orally or in writing.

 Répondez aux questions successives et les réponses s’afficheront automatiquement